Healthy soil, Healthy food, Healthy people (H3)

 URL http://www.h3.ac.uk

 Description Our research is having an impact on various sectors including government, business and civil society.
 Some of these impacts are at a relatively early stage and will continue until our project ends in December 2025. ?
 Regenerative farming approaches are being co-designed and delivered with farmers at landscape scale.
 These will be assessed for their effects in terms of crop quality and environment impacts as well as their cost effectiveness for businesses.
 Baseline measures have been taken from which subsequent impacts can be monitored.
-Longer-term, our research will contribute to the wider adoption of regenerative farming practices with beneficial environmental impacts being delivered in an economically sustainable way. ?
+Longer-term, our research will contribute to the wider adoption of regenerative farming practices with beneficial environmental impacts being delivered in an economically sustainable way.
+To date regenerative agriculture practices can be seen to contribute to improved soil health and biodiversity, we have shared this information with a farming cluster. ?
 Farmers are also involved in trialling new low cost, low carbon hydroponic growing systems on exemplar crops using synthetic microbial communities and novel substrates to grow crops on urban and peri-urban farms.
 In the longer term, the hydroponic approach could be combined with the use of regenerative approaches on hybrid farms to offer a more financially and environmentally approach to sustainable farming. ?
 We have been working with local authorities such as Leeds and Sheffield City Councils, providing policy briefs to support the development of local food plans. ?
 Evidence has been submitted to government enquiries including the Environment, Food and Rural Affairs Committee Inquiry into Food Security. ?
 We have worked with Fareshare and other food charities to evaluate the nutritional quality of food donations. ?
 We have used the Synergy Fund to map civil society organisations who seek to influence UK food policy. ?
 We have undertaken a review of dietary interventions to help understand 'what works' at a national and international scale.

 First Year Of Impact 2023